Rashedin-063/Example-Portfolio-1/README.md

-# This is a portfile project for practice
+# This is a portfolio project for practice

 ## Technologies
 - HTML,